Global Centre of Rail Excellence

 The Global Centre of Rail Excellence (GCRE) is a proposed train, railway infrastructure and technology testing facility, located in Onllwyn, Wales, where the site sits on the border between Neath Port Talbot and Powys.

 The centre is located on a site previously used for coal mining and a coal washery, with some 550 acre given over to the new testing centre, which will be unique in Europe due to having a track for testing rail vehicles at high speed, and another test track dedicated to railway infrastructure.
+Ownership of the site was transferred to the Welsh government in October 2022.
+Construction will take place in three phases, initial works focus on sidings, then the two electrified test tracks; more comprehensive facilities, including maintenance and research buildings, a business park, and hotel, are to be built in the third phase.

+The GCRE is expected to open sometime in 2024.
+In the long term, it is intended for the GCRE to be operated as a commercial entity and majority owned by the private sector; a competitive bidding process for investors to purchase a majority stake in the company has been launched with the aim of achieving this model.
+Partnerships and other agreements have been struck by the GCRE with various other organisations, including Talgo, Hitachi, and Thales’ Ground Transportation Systems, to make use of the site's facilities; a membership model has been envisioned by the GCRE's management.
+While considerable attention has been paid to garnering business domestically, the company also offers its services to international railway companies, particularly those on the European continent.

 History

 The site, which is at the head of the Dulais and Tawe valleys, had been used for coal production for 200 years, ending in August 2022.
 It was a deep-mine complex until 1980 when open-casting became the preferred method of extracting.
 The surface mine was named Nant Helen, and the washery was known as Onllwyn.
 Both locations were owned by Celtic Energy, who agreed to donate the site to the Welsh Government when coaling operations have finished.
 The United Kingdom has no all-purpose testing centre for railway vehicles and infrastructure, with most vehicles being tested in Europe such as at Wildenrath in Germany, or Velim, in the Czech Republic.

-Development of the site has led to some hesitation on behalf of some railway companies, with some stating that as most UK production is geared up around Newton Aycliffe (Hitachi) and Derby (Bombardier/Alstom), they would prefer a location nearer to (or between) those two manufacturing sites.
-The GCRE site in West Wales has been viewed as being "out on a limb", although its proximity to the docks at Swansea means that the site is accessible by ship-borne delivery.
-Additionally, the A465 road (known as the "Heads of the Valleys road"), is to be upgraded to dual carriageway status, which will provide a viable road link to the site.
-In August 2020, the GCRE was given authority to proceed with conversion of the site by councillors from the Powys County, and Neath Port Talbot Councils.
-The GCRE site straddles the two local council areas, Neath Port Talbot and Powys.

-Background

 The development of the 550 acre site was announced on 25 June 2018, and listed as costing £100 million, then at £150 million in June 2021, but by August 2022, the expected cost was £220 million. £78 million of the total amount is public money; £50 million is being provided by the Welsh Government, and £28 million by the UK Government.
 Whilst the primary aim is for testing facilities for trains and equipment entering service on railways across Britain, the business model of the project seeks to offer its testing services to continental railway systems (such as DB and SNCF).